gbtami/pychess-variants/static/docs/synochess.md

 ![Queenslayer](https://github.com/kezsulap/pychess-variants/blob/synochess-blog-fix/static/images/CVariantsGuide/Queenslayer.png)

 Once this position happens, the chariot can take the pawn, forcing the rook to retake the chariot.
 This now exposes the b1/g1 square to the cannon, which will either threaten AND pin the queen if attacking queenside (b1), or skewer the queen by check on the kingside (g1).
 Either way, the queen is lost.
+It should noted that the Queenslayer is not an opening line.
+It's a *tactic* for a certain situation when red's soldiers are shifted to open up the chariot and cannon files.
+Intentionally aiming to recreate this position by shifting soldiers open will likely be counterproductive for red.

-However this trap can go wrong in 2 ways.
+Moveover this trap can go wrong in 2 ways.

 ![QueenslayerGoneWrongb1](https://github.com/kezsulap/pychess-variants/blob/synochess-blog-fix/static/images/CVariantsGuide/QueenslayerGoneWrongb1.png)